Skip to main content

 There were pictures (and negatives) that proved Paco was indeed in Quezon City.
 I remembered running into some idiot woman on Facebook who insisted that the Supreme Court decision was more reliable than the documentary.
 I wonder if this woman (only known as "Nam Nam") actually watched the documentary as she claims?
 She even erroneously calls Marty Syjuco, Paco's cousin, when that guy is the brother of Paco's brother-in-law.
 Did she even realize that Hilario G. Davide Jr. was related to Thelma Jimenea-Chiong by marriage?
 Did she even realize that the late Judge Martin Ocampo didn't have the evidence examined before dismissing them?
 Any good judge will have them examined rather than jump to conclusions.
 If the judge wanted to make sure that the 35 witnesses were lying--why not cross-examine them?
 Why dismiss them immediately?
 I don't need to be a lawyer to understand that's a violation of the fair rules of law!

 The arrest itself was already unlawful to start with.
 Why did the people who arrested Paco even ignore the records?
-There was the record of the Center of Culinary Arts that Paco was indeed in school.
+There was a record of the Center of Culinary Arts that Paco was indeed in school.
 Paco even went back to Cebu to clear his name.
 Does that look like the action of a guilty person?
 True, Paco did deserve some legal action against him in the past.
 However, you can never achieve justice for the two sisters who suddenly went missing (and I believe both are dead) by arresting the wrong people.

 Popular posts from this blog